The O2: Background to development

 In December 2001, the government announced that Meridian Delta had been chosen to develop the Dome as a sports and entertainment centre.
 Meridian Delta, a subsidiary of Quintain and Lendlease, signed a 999-year lease for the Dome with the government and English Partnerships, a UK governmental body for national regeneration which was assigned the regeneration of the Greenwich Peninsula.

 The Dome was sub-leased to Anschutz Entertainment Group (AEG) for 58 years.
 AEG would develop and operate The O2 during the length of the lease, while the government was entitled to a 15% share of profits for 25 years.
 The O2 was developed inside the Dome structure by AEG to a design by Populous and Buro Happold at a cost of £350 million.

 In 2008, the functions of English Partnerships were transferred to the Homes & Communities Agency, and in 2009, Quintain and Lend Lease sold their interest in Meridian Delta to Trinity College, Cambridge for £24 million.

-As part of the investment programme, naming rights were sold to O2, and 'The O2' became the official name of the project on 25 May 2005, and in 2017 O2's name sponsorship was extended for a further ten years.
+As part of the investment programme, naming rights were sold to O2; 'The O2' became the project's official name on 25 May 2005.
+In 2017, O2's name sponsorship was extended for a further ten years.
 The £6 million per year deal between O2 and AEG included priority tickets and reserved VIP accommodation for O2 mobile customers.
 The service was also made available to premium ticket holders.
 O2 started talks with AEG in 2005 to have its logo and branding placed on the roof of the dome, but this did not take place.

 AEG have stated that they wish to abolish the 'Dome' name due to its reputation as a failed project, being tagged as 'The White Elephant.'
 Since its opening, there have been signs of the press and public calling it The O2.
 It is currently the largest entertainment district in London.
 To mark its opening, AEG spent £6.5 million on a mass advertising campaign, led by VCCP, throughout Europe to promote The O2.